Updated (03/25/25)

 Client: Stage 1 - LEAN application; any known DER details;

-Stage 2 - audit or equivalent if done, scope details, modeling if any, initial project template & costs & sources.
+Stage 2 - audit or equivalent if done, scope details, modeling if any, costs & sources.

 Discovery & Validation